 Lismore

 A popular expedition in Appin is taking your ebike over on the wee passenger ferry from the pier at Port Appin on a short crossing to the magical island of Lismore.
-Though not a high island, most visitors will appreciate an electric bike to manage the many short but steep climbs and rough tracks which takes the pain out of exploring the islands rich historical and archaeological sites, tranquillity and views.
-Hire an ebike from us for a really thorough days expedition The Cafe and splendid visitors centre less than half way down the island provides superb lunches, or take a picnic and enjoy the views up the Sound of Mull.
+Though not a high island, most will appreciate an electric bike to manage the short but steep climbs and rough tracks which facilitates exploring the islands rich historical and archaeological sites, the tranquillity and the views.
+Hire an ebike from us for a really thorough days expedition.
+The Cafe and splendid visitors centre less than half way down the island is a great place to eat, or take a picnic and enjoy the views up the Sound of Mull.
 In fair weather it is easy to spend 8 hours touring the island.

 The wild Island folk will tolerate tourists if treated with caution and respect.